Luchkiin/dfood/README.md

 <img src="https://github.com/Luchkiin/dfood/blob/master/img/readme-img-cover.png" alt="Logo" width="1280" height="450">

 dfood is a landing page template for a fictional food delivering service.
-The landing makes use of a sleek design with a incorporated backgroud image which emphasizes the context of the offered service to the end user.
+The landing page makes use of a sleek design with an incorporated background image which emphasize the context of the offered service to the end user.

 ## Built With
 * HTML